The “Edge” of AI

 Clément Thiriet February 24, 2024

-From centralized web servers to Content Delivery Networks (CDNs), the digital landscape has shifted towards a more distributed approach.
-NextJS and Vercel Edge are great example of this, showcasing how web services can be delivered globally with unparalleled speed.
+From centralized web servers to Content Delivery Networks (CDNs), the digital world has shifted towards a more distributed approach.
+NextJS and Vercel Edge are great example of this, showcasing how web services can be delivered globally with speed.
 How?
-Databases, files and servers aren't centralized; they're local to you.
+Databases, files and servers aren't centralized but close to you.

-Yet, Large Language Models (LLMs) like ChatGPT, presents a stark contrast.
-These models are hungry for computing power and run in huge centralized server farms, leading to inevitable latency and energy consumption.
+However, Large Language Models (LLMs) like ChatGPT are hungry for computing power and run in huge data centers, leading to inevitable latency and energy consumption.

 • Apple's MLX framework allows you to efficiently run large models on Apple Silicon chip.